rebooting/mnisten/README.md

+*This is the modified make for my build for Windows 10/Ubuntu"

+sudo apt-get install libopencv-dev python-opencv sudo apt-get install libboost-all-dev

 # mnisten : image files to idx format converter
 mnisten is a library to convert image files to [idx format](http://yann.lecun.com/exdb/mnist/) binaries.
 - assign label id automatically by directory-name (lexicographical order)